Best Smoke and Carbon Monoxide Detectors of 2022

 To determine the type you need, remove the detectors in your home from their mounts.
 If there are wires connected to them that run into the wall or ceiling, you need hardwired detectors.
 If there are no wires, you need battery-powered detectors.

-Below are the best smoke and carbon monoxide detectors from our tests.
+Below are the best smoke and carbon monoxide detectors from our tests, arranged in alphabetical order.
 You’ll find stand-alone smoke detectors, stand-alone CO detectors, combination smoke-CO detectors, and smart smoke-CO detectors that can send alerts to your smartphone.
 There are hardwired and battery-powered picks for each type of detector.

 For a look at all the models we’ve tested, see our smoke and carbon monoxide detector ratings.
 And for help picking the right types of detectors for your home, check out our smoke and carbon monoxide detector buying guide.